menu

 Repatriation and Homecoming

-At war’s end, Canadians returned home from overseas and postings across Canada.
+At war’s end, Canadians returned home from postings across Canada and overseas, including the Netherlands.
 Some had been away for years.
-The repatriation and demobilization of Canada’s armed forces, involving nearly 7 per cent of its population, was perhaps the largest movement of people in Canadian history.
+The repatriation and demobilization of Canada’s armed forces involved nearly 7 per cent of the Canadian population.
+It was perhaps the largest movement of people in Canada’s history.

 Lieut.
 Richard Graham Arless/Canada.
 Dept. of National Defence/Library and Archives Canada/PA-192969